inbzar/docs/apps/docs/content/modules/orders/orders.md

 If one or some items in an order are returned, the `fulfillment_status` is set to `partially_returned`.
 If all items were returned, the `fulfillment_status` is set to `returned`.

-The Medusa backend provides these functionalities through the admin APIs.
+The InBzar backend provides these functionalities through the admin APIs.
 You can also use the `OrderService`'s methods to perform these functionalities in a custom flow, such as the [createFulfillment](../../references/services/classes/services.OrderService.mdx#createfulfillment) or [createShipment](../../references/services/classes/services.OrderService.mdx#createshipment) methods.

 ---